Winowang/Winowang.github.io/README.md

 # Welcome to Winowang personal page

-This a page to show the personal collection which includes the Deep Learning, Machine Learning and some others useful information on the IT or physical knowlwdge(as I am PhD in particel physics even I quited the physics field, I'd like to keep this).
+This a page to show the personal collection which includes the Deep Learning, Machine Learning and some others useful information on the IT or physical knowlwdge(as I am PhD in particel physics, I'd like to keep this even I quited the physics field).

 Still you can find some my personal project later and will update those regularly.